*This feature is included on Standard plans and up.

-Invoicing is ideal for handling sales that occur outside of your point-of-sale system including wholesale sales.
-With Thrive Inventory by Shopventory Invoicing powered by Stripe, you can create customer-specific orders, collect payments, and track order fulfillment.
-And, all fulfilled invoices will be deducted from your inventory automatically.
+Invoicing is ideal for handling sales that occur outside of your point-of-sale system including wholesale transactions.
+With Invoicing powered by Stripe, you can create customer-specific orders, collect payments, and track order fulfillment.
+All fulfilled invoices will be deducted from your inventory automatically.

-If you are wanting to use Thrive Inventory for Wholesale, be sure to check out this article to learn more:
+If you want to use Wholesale, be sure to check out this article to learn more:

 Before you can send your first invoice, you’ll need to:

 Set up your inventory

 Thrive uses Stripe to help you collect online payments from your customers.
 You can follow the prompts on-screen to set up a new account.

 NOTE: The Stripe account will be specific to Thrive.
 That means even if you already have a Stripe account for other purposes, a new one will need to be created.